Netflix/lemur/docs/administration.rst

 .. data:: DIGICERT_URL
     :noindex:

-            This is the url for the Digicert API
+            This is the url for the Digicert API (e.g. https://www.digicert.com)

 .. data:: DIGICERT_API_KEY